JulianBirch/cljs-ajax/README.md

 An error response is a map with the following keys passed to it:

-* `:status` - the HTTP status code
+* `:status` - the HTTP status code, numeric.
+A dummy number is provided if you didn't get to the server.
 * `:status-text` - the HTTP status message, or feedback from a parse failure
+* `:failure` - a keyword describing the type of failure
+  * `:error` an error on the server
-* `:response` - the transit/EDN/JSON response if it's valid
+  * `:parse` the response from the server failed to parse
-* `:original-text` The response as raw text (if parsing failed)
-* `:is-parse-error` Is true if this is feedback from a parse failure
+  * `:aborted` the client aborted the request
+  * `:timeout` the request timed out

+If the failure had a valid response, it will be stored in the `:response` key.

+If the error is `:parse` then the raw text of the response will be stored in `:original-text`.

-* `:parse-error` If the server returned an error, and that then failed to parse, the map contains the error, and this contains the parse failure
+Finally, if the server returned an error, and that then failed to parse, it will return the error map, but add a key `:parse-error` that contains the parse failure.

-In the event of a timeout, you'll get `:status`, `:status-text` and `:timeout?` set to `true`.
-In the case that you cancelled the request you'll get `:aborted?` set to `true`.

 The `error-handler` for `GET`, `POST`, and `PUT` is passed one parameter which is an error response.
 Note that *in all cases* either `handler` or `error-handler` will be called.
 You should never get an exception returned by `GET`, `POST` etcetera.